Skip to content

 By Matei Dăian.
 Stanford University. --- There is a clear economic difference between the more economically-developed Western Europe and their poorer counterparts in Eastern Europe...

-Tagged 2013, communism, convergence, daian, democracy, development, divergence, gdp, Labor, welfare
+Tagged 2013, communism, convergence, daian, democracy, development, divergence, gdp, International, Labor, welfare

 Price Gouging During Emergencies